 In 2011, the County Council underwent a reorganisation in which the Trading Standards Service moved into the newly created Adult Social Care, Health and Public Protection Department.
-The Service sits in the Access and Public Protection Division within the Department.
+The Service sits in the South Nottinghamshire and Public Protection Division within the Department.
 The purpose of the Adult Social Care, Health & Public Protection Department is to maximise people's independence, keep people safe and support the wellbeing of vulnerable adults.

 In 2012, the Authority moved from a Cabinet to a Committee System in respect of political governance.
-Food and feeding stuffs work is now the direct responsibility of the Community Safety Committee, and regular reports are provided to it on food and feeding stuffs work as appropriate.
-The current Committee Chair is Councillor Gilfoyle, while Councillor Alice Grice is the Committee Vice-Chair.
+Food and feeding stuffs work is now the direct responsibility of the Community Safety Committee, reports are provided to it on food and feeding stuffs work as appropriate.
+The current Committee Chair is Councillor Gilfoyle.